-The medicine must be kept in the school office locked cupboard or stored in the fridge in the staffroom if required and only accessed by staff, or with the permission of the Headteacher.
+The medicine must be kept in the staffroom often stored in the fridge if required and only accessed by staff, or with the permission of the Headteacher.

 When supervising the ration, the named adult must complete a record (Appendix B) showing the date and time and details/dosage of the medication.